Tightness without Counterexamples: A New Approach and New Results for Prophet Inequalities: Further Simplified General Framework, applied to the IID Setting

 We now show that even the best static threshold performance $\ST(I)$ knowing the full instance $I$ cannot beat the quantities in \Cref{thm:iidST}.
 In fact, we prove a stronger result which was not true in the non-IID setting (\Cref{sec:NoniidOST})---$\ST(I)$ is no better than oblivious static thresholds on \textit{any} instance.

 To prove this fact, we show that in the $\ST$ dual problem~\eqref{lp:innerDualSTIID}, one never benefits from using a convex combination of thresholds instead of a single threshold.
 It suffices to show that given any two thresholds $\utau,\otau$ with $\utau<\otau$, there exists a $\tau$ lying between them which contributes more to the RHS of~\eqref{constr:innerDualSTIIDCoverage} than the average of $\utau$ and $\otau$, \textit{simultaneously} for every $q\in(0,1]$.
-This is formalized in the \namecref{thm:iidSTNoBetter} below.
+This is formalized in the \namecref{thm:iidSTNoBetter} below, which is formally proved in \Cref{sec:pfsec4}.

 \begin{theorem} Given any $\utau,\otau$ with $\utau<\otau$, there exists a $\tau\in[\utau,\otau]$ such that